ibm-cloud-architecture/refarch-integration/README.md

 ### Working on your own
 The script ``` ./fork-repos.sh``` should help you to fork all the repositories of this solution within your github account.

-## Add a IBM Secure Gateway
+## Add a IBM Secure Gateway Service
-To authorize the web application running on Bluemix to access the API Connect gateway running on on-premise servers, we use the IBM Secure Gateway product and the bluemix Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)
+To authorize the web application running on Bluemix to access the API Connect gateway running on on-premise servers (or any end-point on on-premise servers), we use the IBM Secure Gateway product and the bluemix Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)

+## Contribute
+We welcome your contribution.
+There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.
+We really value contributions and to maximize the impact of code contributions we request that any contributions follow these guidelines
+* Please ensure you follow the coding standard and code formatting used throughout the existing code base
+* All new features must be accompanied by associated tests
+* Make sure all tests pass locally before submitting a pull request
+* New pull requests should be created against the integration branch of the repository.
+This ensures new code is included in full stack integration tests before being merged into the master branch.
+* One feature / bug fix / documentation update per pull request
+* Include tests with every feature enhancement, improve tests with every bug fix
+* One commit per pull request (squash your commits)
+* Always pull the latest changes from upstream and rebase before creating pull request.

+If you want to contribute, start by using git fork on this repository and then clone your own repository to your local workstation for development purpose.
+Add the up-stream repository to keep synchronized with the master.